 The low vision consultation will also include assessment of the wide range of low vision aids now available, from hand-held magnifiers to computer-based devices.
 Together, we will ascertain which low vision aids are most suitable and will instruct you on how and when to use your device.

-If you or a loved one have been told that nothing else can be done to see more clearly, visit Dr. Mark Rinkov for a low vision consultation.
+If you or a loved one have been told that nothing else can be done to see more clearly, visit Dr. Cursaro for a low vision consultation.

 Low Vision Doctors of Ohio serves patients from Columbus, Worthington, Cleveland, Cincinnati, and throughout Ohio.